LouisDISPA/dj-store/README.md

 cargo run
 ```

 This will start the server on port `3000`.
-By default, it will also build the frontend and serve it.
-Once the frontend is built, you will need to build it again manually if you make any changes to the frontend code.
+By default, it will also build and serve the frontend.
+If you make any changes to the frontend code, you'll need to manually rebuild it.

 If you want to run the frontend separately, you can do so by running: